yerv000/how_to-ruby_from_source/README.md

 ## Ruby to build Ruby

 Building Ruby from source requires an installed Ruby version.
-Install the package manager's Ruby version:
+Install the package manager's version of Ruby:

 ~~~ sh
 $ sudo apt-get install ruby